-Greenhouse gas emissions from international aviation have more than doubled over the past two decades, while those from shipping have also increased.
+Greenhouse gas emissions from international aviation and shipping have grown rapidly over the past three decades.
 Check out our infographics.

-Although international aviation and shipping each account for less than 3.5% of the EU’s total greenhouse gas emissions, they have been the fastest growing sources of emissions that contribute to climate change.
+Although aviation and shipping each account for only about 4% of the EU’s total greenhouse gas emissions, they have been the fastest growing sources of emissions that contribute to climate change.

 This is mainly due to record traffic growth driven by increasing passenger numbers and trade volume.
 These sectors also only recently became part of efforts to cut greenhouse emissions, both at EU and global level.

 In an effort to cut the EU's emissions 55% by 2030 and to reach net zero emissions by 2050, the European Parliament is currently working on proposals that aim to reduce emissions from planes and ships.
 These include adding maritime transport to the emissions trading scheme (ETS), revision of the scheme for aviation and proposals on more sustainable fuels for planes and ships.

 The fastest growing sources of greenhouse gas emissions

 By 2019, emissions from international aviation and shipping had increased by 146% and 34% respectively compared with 1990.
 This was the fastest growth in the whole transport sector - the only sector in which emissions have risen since 1990.